Published 2019-07-12.

 assert and require

-found in those languages are very similar to Scala’s assert
+found in those languages are very similar to Scala’s assert.

 Predef.scala

-methods, which are used to enforce conditions during runtime.
+defines the require and assert methods, which are used to enforce conditions during runtime.

-if it evaluates the given condition as false.
+require throws IllegalArgumentException if it evaluates the given condition as false.

-will only make itself known when some code has called it without proper setup or
+If used properly, require will only make itself known when some code has called it without proper setup or

-with invalid parameters; you might consider this action similar to a HTTP 400 BadRequest
+with invalid parameters; you might consider this action similar to a HTTP 400 BadRequest response from a web application.

 Here is an example.